Learning Representations from Dendrograms: Introduction

 Then, we encounter a model selection problem which asks for the choice of the appropriate distance measure (and dendrogram).
-Therefore, we first study the aggregation of different distance measures in the solution space in the context of model averaging and ensemble methods.
-Assuming, e.g., the different distance measures are used for an unsupervised clustering task, we build a graph with positive and negative edge weights based on the (dis)agreement of the respective nodes among different clustering solutions.
-Then, we develop an efficient variant of correlation clustering to obtain the final ensemble solution.
-Second, several recent studies demonstrate the superior performance of deep representation learning models that extract complex features via aggregating representations at different levels.
+Therefore, in the context of model averaging and ensemble methods, we first study the aggregation of the distance measures from different dendrograms in the solution space.
+Assuming, for exaple the different dendrogram-based distance measures are used for an unsupervised clustering task, we build a graph with positive and negative edge weights based on the (dis)agreement of the respective nodes among different clustering solutions.
+Then, we employ an efficient variant of correlation clustering to obtain the final ensemble solution.
+Second, several recent studies demonstrate the superior performance of deep representation learning models that extract complex features via aggregating representations sequentially at different levels.
 Such models are highly over-parameterized and thus require huge amounts of training data to infer the parameters.
 However, unsupervised representation learning is expected to become far more important in longer term, as human and animal learning is mainly unsupervised~\cite{LeCunBH15Nature}.
-Thereby, with the possibility of having access to a wide range of alternative feature extraction models, we investigate a nonparametric design of multi layer deep approach in an unsupervised manner (in representation space, instead of solution space) which does not require inferring or fixing any critical parameter.
-Finally, we experimentally validate the effectiveness of our approach on several standard real-word datasets from UCI data repository.
+Thereby, with the possibility of having access to a wide range of alternative feature extraction models, we investigate design of multi layer deep architectures in an unsupervised manner (in representation space, instead of solution space) which does not require inferring or fixing any critical parameter.
+Specifically, we study the sequential aggregation of the dendrogram-based features where for example the \emph{single} linkage features are computed based on the features obtained from \emph{average} linkage dendrogram, instead of using the original data features.

+Our framework provides several options for choosing the dendrogram and the level function, where each option yields separate unsupervised representations and features.
+However, at the same time, we propose a principled way to aggregate and choose the best options (either in solution space or in representation space).
+Availability of such alternatives endows a rich family of unsupervised representation learning methods and is different from optimizing the free parameters of a kernel.
+We will discuss this model selection aspect with more detail in the experiments section.